Enzyme: Incremental View Maintenance for Data Engineering: Operational Experience Lessons

 \paragraph{Pipeline-Aware Cost Modeling} A key insight from deploying Enzyme's cost model is that optimization decisions must consider the entire graph of dependent MVs rather than optimizing each view in isolation.
 Even when an upstream MV would benefit from complete recomputation, performing incremental refresh may be preferable because it generates a smaller change feed that dramatically reduces refresh costs for downstream dependent MVs.
 This holistic approach can reduce total system cost despite being locally suboptimal for individual MVs.

 \paragraph{Fingerprint Stability Challenges.} Maintaining fingerprint stability over time required addressing spurious fingerprint changes by leveraging multi-versioning.
 Changes to the normalizer, for instance, should not change fingerprints and invalidate existing MVs.
-Similarly, the upgrade from Scala 2.12 to 2.13 potentially introduced many spurious changes due to differences in how Scala objects were hashed, which, e.g., potentially changed operand and expression orders.
+Similarly, the upgrade from Scala 2.12 to 2.13 potentially introduced many spurious changes due to differences in how Scala objects were hashed.
 The multi-versioned fingerprinter has been critical for allowing Enzyme to handle such cases without triggering unnecessary recomputation.